-which are the same with Eqs. (\ref{eq: F of EM}) and (\ref{eq: V of EM}), respectively.
-Thus, in this case, $L_{\max}=T_{\max}$, and the computational efficiency of MBEM is the same with that of EM.
+\textls[-15]{which are the same with Equations (\ref{eq: F of EM}) and (\ref{eq: V of EM}), respectively.
+Thus, in this case, $L_{\max}=T_{\max}$,} and the computational efficiency of MBEM is the same as that of EM.
 However, MBEM has two useful properties that EM does not have, and therefore, MBEM can be more efficient than EM.
 In the following, we explain these properties in more detail.

 The first property of MBEM is the contractibility of the forward and backward Bellman operators, $A_{\bs{\theta}_{k}}$ and $B_{\bs{\theta}_{k}}$.
-From the contractibility of the Bellman operators, $L_{\max}$ is determined adaptively as follows: \begin{prop} \rm We set an acceptable error bound $\varepsilon>0$.
+From the contractibility of the Bellman operators, $L_{\max}$ is determined adaptively as follows: \begin{Proposition} \rm We set an acceptable error bound $\varepsilon>0$.
 If